Cray-HPE/docs-csm/api/rrs.md

 ## Workflows

-### Zone Information:
+### Listing Information:

 #### `GET /zones`

     Obtain a list of all discovered zones across Kubernetes and Ceph.

+#### `GET /criticalservices`

+    Obtain a list of all the criticalservices pertaining to rack resiliency service.

+#### `GET /criticalservices/status`

+    Obtain a list of status of all the criticalservices pertaining to rack resiliency service.

 ---

+### Describing resource:

 #### `GET /zones/<zone-name>`

     Obtain the detailed information about a specific zone, including nodes, status and OSDs.

----

-### Manage criticalservices:

-#### `GET /criticalservices`

-    Obtain a list of all the criticalservices pertaining to rack resiliency service.
----

 #### `GET /criticalservices/<service-name>`

     Obtain the detailed information about a specific criticalservice.

+#### `GET /criticalservices/status/<service-name>`

+    Obtain the detailed information about the status a specific criticalservice.

 ---

+### Updating information:

 #### `PATCH /criticalservices`

-    Registers a new criticalservice with the system.
+    Registers new criticalservice(s) with the system.
 Requires the service name, namespace and type in a json file in the given format.

 **file format:**